Pivot Tables in Excel: How to Use the PivotTable Function

 Now we can view sales totals by Sales Person and it only took a few mouse clicks.

-While this is definitely a great way to visualise our data, we will continue to explore the possibilities.
+While this is definitely a great way to visualise our data, let’s continue to explore the possibilities.
 Maybe we want to view total sales by territory.
 We can remove ‘Sales Person’ from the ‘ROWS’ area and drop ‘Territory’ there instead.
 This will give us the following visualisation.

 If you think that’s cool, now drop ‘Sales Person’ under ‘Territory’ in the ‘ROWS’ area.
 The visualisation of the data becomes even more meaningful.